Naeemi7/AFG-JS-Restaurant-App/readme.md

 ## Contributing

-Contributions to the restaurant management system are welcome.
+Contributions to the AFG-JS-Restaurant-App are welcome.
 If you find a bug or have a suggestion for improvement, please open an issue or submit a pull request.